4 ways Chief Audit Executives can turn internal audit into a business leader

 To determine your priorities, start by forecasting.
 Consider topics that might arise in the future (think of new risks or upcoming policies and regulations) and the subsequent impact of recommendations you make now.
 Use predictive and real-time analytics to evaluate various scenarios so you can confidently explain them to other departments and your executive board.

 Next, evaluate your controls and compliance initiatives, ensuring you develop or revise processes to tackle your risk scenarios.
-This will allow you to give other departments the assurances they need to move forward with their priorities.
+This will allow you to give other departments the assurance they need to move forward with their priorities.
 You can then use the audit solutions you’ve developed as a framework to strategically optimize business processes and seek out root causes and trends.

 Analyzing both individual issues and the bigger picture will make internal audit an actual change agent for your organization.